 Sometimes you can resist a temptation, and the temptation will fade.
 You’re able to let it go.
 The temptation is just a thought ripple in your mind.
 You don’t have to explore it.

 But if the temptation keeps coming back to haunt you, even after you tried to let it go, maybe it would be wiser to stop resisting it.
 What if you were to consciously dive in and explore it?
 If you fully immerse yourself in it, the temptation will be able to run its course.
 It may take years, but eventually you’ll grow bored with it, and you’ll finally be able to let it go.
 Then you can progress to other explorations.

 It’s also possible that after you explore the temptation thoroughly, it will resurface in a different form.
 Once again, you can choose to resist it or to continue exploring it.

 Initially you may have some beliefs blocking you from consciously exploring a temptation.
 You may feel that the exploration is somehow bad or wrong.
 But can you imagine a light at the end of this tunnel?
 Do you think you’d learn something valuable by consciously exploring it?
 Is there a chance you’ll grow from the experience?
 Could the exploration transform you for the better?

 The above was written by Steve Pavlina from this article.
 I don’t know if he’s read the Ra Material, but if not I’d say he is channeling the same source.
 In any case, it’s interesting to see how these spiritual principles are filtered through different personalities.

-Needless to say that this idea that overcoming temptation may actually be counterintuitive to spiritual development is an intriguing idea that I’ve found more relevant over time.
+Needless to say, this idea that overcoming temptation may actually be counterintuitive to spiritual development is an intriguing idea that I’ve found more relevant over time.